j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 	- starting in the early 2000s, algorithmic game theorists have begun devising algorithms for / characterizing the complexity of computing these equilibria.
 		- for some reasonable models of markets, complexity is polynomial (and sometimes even quite fast
 		- but given the scale of the markets of interest described above, even writing down the entire market is a challenge
-	- there's also been some recent-ish work in math / stats on characterizing the limit behavior of various properties of dense graphs
+	- there's also been some recent-ish work in math / stats on characterizing the limit behavior of various properties of graphs
-		- some conditions under which some property of a dense graph will converge as the graph gets big
+		- some conditions under which some property of a graph will converge as the graph gets big
-		- markets are basically just bipartite graphs with the two types of vertices being consumers and products
+		- markets are basically just bipartite graphs with the two types of vertices (consumers and products)
 - so, it feels like you should be able to do something like this:
 	1. sample some sub-market from your big market
-	2. compute equilibrium on this sub-market, and compute some smooth statistic of the equilibrium price vector
+	2. compute equilibrium on this sub-market
-	3. the equilibrium static computed on the sampled market should converge towards the statistic on the true market as you sample larger and larger sub-markets
+	3. equilibrium on the sampled market should converge towards equilibrium on the market as you sample larger and larger sub-markets

-I'll discuss some intuition / very limited results for whether this approach makes sense
+I'll walk through a very simple example to provide some intuition on when this process could work, and then discuss how much foundational work remains to be done.

 ### I. Simple example